alastair87-cyf/fundamentals-course/about-this-course/README.md

 * You get a taste of programming with JavaScript - one of the most popular and in-demand programming languages today.
 * You'll learn fundamentals of programming that can be applied to JavaScript and other languages.
-* You'll get to find out if you actually LIKE programming!
+* You'll discover all the benefits of learning to code.
 * You'll become familiar with some free on-line resources that we recommend to help in future study.

 We'll also look at what you can make with programming and what kind of jobs are available to programmers.